RSEM Tutorial: Gene & Isoform Quantification for RNA-Seq

 Introduction

-This page explains how to use RSEM, a software package for estimating gene and isoform expression levels from mapping results.
-If you would like to understand the overall workflow of RNA-Seq analysis, please refer to the RNA-Seq analysis workflow overview.
+This page explains how to use RSEM, a tool for estimating expression levels at both the gene and isoform levels from alignment results.

 Installation